Harshit-Pratap-Singh/Note-App-10/README.md

 https://note-app-10.netlify.app/

-# For PR
+# For Contributors

-Please provide screenshots 📸
+Templates are provided in .github file.
+Follow them for rising issues and making pr😊

+Happy hacking